 It Starts With an Unusual Night at the Theater

-The World Is Recuperated Through Art
+The Pre-Pandemic World Is Recovered Through Art

-Unseen threads connect all the characters.
+Unseen threads connect all the characters:

 The unwinding of this ball of connections is Station Eleven's body.
 The narrative moves back and forth from Kirsten, and her current extended family, to familiar characters from the past, their lives, and their struggles.